top of page

 and so, not love, which holds and takes

-that follows cruel words; the kiss that cools
+that follows cruel words; the kiss that aches

-gestures of a land within a land –
+water; the gestures of a land within a land.

-a dress that I saw in a shop and I longed
+A dress that I saw in a shop in Ocracoke

-as we ferried away, as a small girl longs
+and I dreamed, as we ferried away, as a small girl

 of sea spray above my knees.
 And you wanted